asael697/varstan/README.md

 -   Dynamic regression +Dynamic Harmonic regresion

-The dynamic of varstan is to build your own model using one of the avaliable model constructor, personalize your own priors (*check the Use Priors vignette*), and fit your model using the varstan function.
-On the next example we show you how to create and fit a simple bayesian arima model.
+The dynamic of varstan is to build your own model using one of the available model constructor, personalize your own priors (*check the Use Priors vignette*), and fit your model using the varstan function.
+On the next example we show you how to create and fit a simple Bayesian arima model.

 ### Installing varstan

-Varstan is stil a beta version package, so currently installing it could be challenging, we recomend to first install the package rstan, you can follow the instalation procedure [here](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started)
+Varstan is still a beta version package, so currently installing it could be challenging, we recommend to first install the package RStan, you can follow the installing procedure [here](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started)

 ### Troubleshooting Rstan / Rtools install for Windows: